 The Magic Millions Gold Coast Yearling Sale takes place right after Christmas, the first auction of the annual yearling sale season.

 In any given year, approximately 12,000 foals will be born across Australia and generally around a third of these will be offered for sale the following year as yearlings; 1100 at Magic Millions alone.
-Typically over half of all Australian stakes races, are won by yearlings sold at public auction.
+Typically over half of all Australian stakes races are won by yearlings sold at public auction.
 It’s my job as a Bloodstock Agent to firstly identify and then buy those yearlings which will go on to become stakes winners for my clients.

-Step 1: Catalogues Arrive & Research Begins
+Step 1: Catalogues Arrive and Research Begins

-As soon as the catalogue arrives in mid-November, the first task is studying the pedigree of each yearling.
+As soon as the catalogue arrives mid-November, the first task is studying the pedigree of each yearling.
 There are certain pedigrees that are a “must see”, determined by a sire of interest or a family that holds appeal.
 The Magic Millions and Inglis Easter Yearling Sale catalogues have already been selected on a tight set of criteria by the auction houses and thus no yearling is cut from the list at this point.

 The research phase will take several weeks as no page is left unmarked.
-Research notes on the female side of the family include previous prices of progeny, who purchased them, and which stables they are in.
-Research of the stallions includes assessing their runners, determining which young stallions are showing positive signs, and identifying value sires punching above their weight in terms of performance.
+Research notes on the female side of the family include previous prices of progeny, who purchased them and which stables they are in.
+Research of the stallions includes assessing their runners, determining which young stallions are showing positive signs and identifying value sires punching above their weight in terms of performance.
 I’ve had luck finding value by researching this statistical information, as some stallions can be quiet achievers.

 Step 2: On Farm Inspections

-Once the catalogue comes out, farms around the Hunter Valley, South East Queensland and across Victoria open their doors for prospective buyers to look at their drafts for the first time.
+Once the catalogue comes out, farms around the Hunter Valley, South East Queensland and Victoria open their doors for prospective buyers to look at their drafts for the first time.
 I will get on the road and complete around 500 first-looks of the yearlings catalogued for January.
 Inspecting these horses pre-sale allows for a more efficient use of time when arriving at the sale.

 Step 3: Pedigree Updates

-In the week before the sale I will ensure that any pedigree updates since the catalogue went to print are noted.
+In the week before the sale, I will ensure that any pedigree updates since the catalogue went to print are noted.
 Horses quite literally have the potential to receive a pedigree update, such as a sibling winning on debut or a relative winning a stakes race, up until the time they enter the ring, so I will keep an eye out for updates throughout the sale as well.

 A big advantage of conducting thorough research before the sale is that there can be indicators that help increase the possibility of purchasing a horse before a sibling or relative wins a stakes race.
 When this occurs, the client gets a built-in bonus; particularly significant when buying fillies!